Riva Quiroga

 I am currently a PhD candidate in Linguistics, funded by the National Research and Development Agency from Chile (ANID).
 My research focuses on the use of computational methods to explore language change in an historical corpus of political speeches.

-I am a member of the editorial board of Programming Historian, and a trustee of ProgHist Ltd, the charity based in England and Wales that administers Programming Historian financial activities.
+I am a member of the editorial board of Programming Historian, and the Deputy Chair of ProgHist Ltd, the charity based in England and Wales that administers Programming Historian's financial activities.

-I am an RStudio trainer and a Carpentries instructor.
+I am a certified Tidyverse trainer and Carpentries instructor

 Online Presence